Oaz/Femyou/README.md

 ## Features

-This is a limited implementation of the fmi-standard.
+This is a limited implementation of the fmi-standards.

 Available features :
-* Load FMU model
+* Load FMU model encoded in either FMI 2.0 or 3.0 standard
 * Get model variables
 * Create co-simulation instance
 * Read and write variable values from instance